Many Indians are getting heavier and unhealthier by the day.

 Even when targeting one area like the abdomen, there are multiple areas that must be addressed.

-As the fat in the abdomen tends to form in deposits, a surgeon will be required to have several smaller procedures when executing the surgery.
+As the fat in the abdomen tends to form in deposits, a surgeon will be required to have several smaller procedures when executing the fat removal surgery.

-Another factor that determines the cost of this surgery is determining how much fat will be removed and how difficult the surgery will be.
+Another factor that determines the fat removal surgery cost is determining how much fat will be removed and how difficult the surgery will be.

 If you need a lot of fat removed, the surgery may be more complicated than a simple nip and tuck.

-Other factors like scarring and repeated weight gain and weight loss can make this surgery even more difficult.
+Other factors like scarring and repeated weight gain and weight loss can make fat removal surgery even more difficult.

-Additionally, the cost of the surgery can be affected by where the surgeon is located.
+Additionally, the fat removal surgery cost can be affected by where the surgeon is located.

 Many people have been known to travel to a specific surgeon because they have heard about their work from friends.

-This will obviously add to the cost if you need to travel far to have your surgery.
+This will obviously add to the cost if you need to travel far to remove fat from body.